<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Learn More about multi-path

-Cross-polarization fades (aka signal cancellation) happen when your direct signal and reflected multipath signals mix in your antennas.
-This can be somewhat mitigated by proper antenna positioning.
-However, since multiple antennas must be separated by distance to avoid interfering with each other, the signal in each antenna will not be in the same wave period (phase).
-For maximum efficiency the receiving antennas for your wireless microphone systems needs to match the polarization of the microphone transmitters
+Cross-polarization fades, also known as signal cancellation, can happen when the direct signal of your wireless mic and reflected multipath signals mix in your antennas.
+Proper antenna position can help mitigate this issue.
+However, since antennas have to be separated by a certain distance to keep them from interfering with each other, the signal in each antenna will not be in the same wave period or phase.
+For maximum efficiency, the receiving antennas for your wireless microphone systems need to match the polarization of the microphone transmitters.

 Diversity Fin Antenna Polarization for Wireless Microphones